r-fairhurst/ctf-writeups/2024-osusec-league/revpaperscissors/README.md

 }
 ```

+There!
+Much better, now we can see the math a bit easier

+It seeems to take a string, and then for each position in the string (assumming it is at least 10 characters long) will do math and store the resulting int into the out array

 "make_moves" only decides what the program uses as input for the "throw_hands" function, so we can just use the same inputs as before to keep things simple

+Then after the make_moves function is called, it will call the "throw_hands" function to compare the user input to the choice from "make_moves"

 ```c
 throw_hands(...)